mobook/.github/README.md

-# Data0Driven Mathematical Optimization in Python
+# Data-Driven Mathematical Optimization in Python

 WWelcome to this collection of repositories for Data-Driven Mathematical Optimization in Python, a project currently under development with completion expected by Fall, 2022.
 The goals of these project are to